emqx/emqx-docs/en_US/security/authz/redis.md

 # Redis ACL

-An external Redis database is used to store ACL rules for Redis ACL, which can store a large amount of data and dynamically manage ACLs for easy integration with external device management systems.
+For Redis ACL, an external Redis database is used to store ACL rules.
+This allows for storing a large amount of data and dynamically managing ACLs for easy integration with external device management systems.

 Plugin: